 Chairs

-I Can Read Your Thoughts… was an interactive public project by Stella Whalley that connectsed traditional intaglio printing and object-based installation with the newer technology of digital printing methods.
-The project began in 1999 when Whalley discovered a number of chrome-framed chairs discarded outside her studio.
-At the time, the chairs had no seats, which sparked the idea to create new ones from photo-etched metal plates.
+I Can Read Your Thoughts… was an interactive public project that connected traditional intaglio printing and object-based installation with emerging digital printing technologies.
+The project began in 1999 with the discovery of several chrome-framed chairs discarded outside a studio.
+At the time, the chairs lacked seats, inspiring the creation of new ones made from photo-etched metal plates.

 These plates featured text etched both on the surface and in reverse on the underside, reflecting memory-based narratives related to chairs.
-They were displayed on mirrored bases, allowing both sides of the etchings to be viewed.
-Whalley invited public participation, asking people to contribute their own reflections, memories, and associations with chairs — whether personal, emotional, or symbolic.
+Displayed on mirrored bases, the design allowed viewers to see both sides of the etchings.
+Public participation was encouraged by inviting people to contribute their own reflections, memories, and associations with chairs—whether personal, emotional, or symbolic.

 Waterloo Bridge 2000

-The chairs were exhibited outside galleries or in central city locations, encouraging spontaneous interaction.
-Participants could also submit their own text and imagery to have a personalised chair created and installed in the gallery space.
-The project was exhibited in Birmingham, London, and Hull, blending printmaking, sculpture, and social engagement in a reflection on memory, presence, and everyday objects.
+The chairs were exhibited outdoors, outside galleries or in central city locations, fostering spontaneous interaction.
+Participants could also submit text and imagery to have personalised chairs created and installed within gallery spaces.
+The project was shown in Birmingham, London, and Hull, blending printmaking, sculpture, and social engagement into a meditation on memory, presence, and everyday objects.

 ‘Cascade’ Arte Di Cascano, Artist residency in Terracina Italy 2015

-In 2015, Stella Whalley revisited the themes explored in I Can Read Your Thoughts… — memory, presence, and public interaction — by creating a site-specific installation in collaboration with James Bell on residence in Terracina, Italy.
-This new work featured cascading wicker chairs suspended down the side of a building, echoing the earlier project’s use of chairs as vessels of personal and collective experience.
-However, this iteration shifted from etched text to a more architectural and sculptural expression, engaging directly with the public realm in a striking and poetic way.
+In 2015, the themes of memory, presence, and public interaction were revisited through a site-specific installation created in collaboration with James Bell during a residency in Terracina, Italy.
+This new work featured cascading wicker chairs suspended along the side of a building, echoing the earlier project’s use of chairs as vessels of personal and collective experience.
+However, this iteration shifted from etched text to a more architectural and sculptural expression, engaging directly with the public realm in a striking and poetic manner.